 Better Virtual Meetings

-I participated at various mixtures of physical and virtual meetings.
-Typically most of the people met physically in a specially equipped room where some few others joined virtually.
+I participated in various mixtures of physical and virtual meetings.
+Typically most of the people met physically in a specially equipped room where a few others joined virtually.
 I call the persons in the same room first class participants.
-The others are second class participants.
+The others are second-class participants.
 Why?
 They are not equally present at the meeting and they miss a lot of non-verbal communication.
-If audio and video is badly configured some persons cannot be heard and sometimes you never get a video stream of the talking person.
-A pure virtual meeting makes us all second class participants.
+If audio and video are badly configured some persons cannot be heard and sometimes you never get a video stream of the talking person.
+A pure virtual meeting makes us all second-class participants.
 All participants are equal from a technical point of view.
 For the former first class participants the meeting experience degraded.
-For all others it improved, a lot.
+For all others, it improved, a lot.

 I never felt comfortable with webinars.
-When I present, I need to feel the audience to get an immediate feedback.
-The audience help me to adapt during the talk.
+When I present, I need to feel the audience to get immediate feedback.
+The audience helped me to adapt during the talk.
 Go faster, go slower or ask questions.
 This does not work in webinars.
-In the last year I had the chance to present at various virtual events.
+In the last year, I had the chance to present at various virtual events.
 I think I’m getting better.
 For one event I pre-recorded two talks which was very instructive.
 I completely underestimated the time required for such a task.
-For one talk I spent more than 12 hours to record 45 minutes.
-At that point I just decided that the result is good enough.
+For one talk I spent more than 12 hours recording 45 minutes.
+At that point, I just decided that the result was good enough.
 However, I developed a new skill.
 And that’s good.

 So if you would ask me to do a webinar now, I might say yes.

 Lack of Informal Information Exchange